Three Main Street America Staff members standing in front of a mural in Marion, Iowa.

 Your connection to Delaware comes in large part from your grandmother — can you tell us about her?

-My Grandma was a fixture in the downtown.
+My grandma was a fixture in the downtown.
 She was a really progressive woman who knew everyone and did everything in Delaware.
 Grandma and Grandpa owned the last stag bar in downtown Delaware.
 My grandma bartended at a men’s only bar!
 She took really good care of all her customers, but at the same time, I watched and saw how hard it is to own a small business and how much that can take out of a family.

 Grandma always felt it was important to support local businesses.
 I would come and spend a week or two with her in the summer as a kid, and for one meal a day we got to pick a place downtown to eat.
 She used to give me money when I was so small that I couldn’t even see over the pizza counter.
 It was really important to her for us to learn how to talk to store clerks, and to be able to interact with grownups downtown.